Click here to browse our Real Estate Agent Directory and contact top-rated agents in your area!

 Real Estate Agent Commissions in New York City

-According to Glassdoor, real estate agents in New York City earn an average in commissions of $124,638 per year.
+According to Glassdoor, real estate agents in New York City earn an average commission of $124,638 per year.
 According to Career Explorer, the median earned real estate commissions in New York City is $116,460 per year.
 The highest-paid agents earn $326,000+, and the lowest-paid agents earn around $42,000.

 Real Estate Agent Commissions in Westchester County, New York